stepheweffie/airtable-base-enterprise/AIRTABLE_SCHEMA.md

 ## Setup Instructions

-1. **Create New Base**: Create a new Airtable base called "Mercor Contractor Applications"
+1. **Create New Base**: Create a new Airtable base called "Contractor Applications"

 2. **Create Tables**: Create all 5 tables with the exact names specified above